SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 2. Go to the Service Marketplace and click on SAP S/4HANA Cloud Extensibility

-3. Click on Create Instance.
+3. Click on *Create*.

-4. In the *Create Instance wizard* in the Service dropdown list, select the service *SAP S/4HANA Cloud Extensibility*.
+4. In the *Create wizard* in the Service dropdown list, select the service *SAP S/4HANA Cloud Extensibility*.

 5. Select the Service Plan *api-access*, which you use for generic access to APIs in your SAP S/4HANA Cloud system.